Film Studies 211

 JSTOR -A cross-disciplinary collection of journals.

-Theses and dissertations can provide a good introduction to films and directors and generally include extensive bibliographies.
+ProQuest Dissertations and Theses Full-text -Theses and dissertations can provide a good introduction to films and directors and generally include extensive bibliographies.

 Use Google Books to identify parts of books or chapters that discuss the film you are researching.
 Check CLUES to find out if the book is available at Concordia Library.

-You can check the catalogues of other university libraries, such as McGill, or UdeM.
-If you want to borrow from other University libraries in Montreal, get a BCI card at the Circulation desk in the Webster Library.
+Through Sofia, you can check the catalogues of other university libraries, such as McGill, or UdeM.
 If you would like to request a book from a library in Montreal and elsewhere, use the Interlibrary Loans service.

 An online archive of news, publications, events, discoveries, documents, critical theory, filmmakers, performers, audiences and the technology of the silent era